jwoehr/qisjob/README.md

                         simulator.
   -b BACKEND, --backend BACKEND
-                        Use specified IBMQ backend --qasm_simulator      With -a or --qcgpu use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector
+                        Use specified IBMQ backend --statevector_gpu     With -a use gpu statevector simulator instead of cpu statevector simulator --qasm_simulator      With -a or --qcgpu use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector